Data Privacy is Important to Us

 - Lawful Requests By Public Authorities

-AVI-SPL may be required from time to time to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+AVI-SPL may be required from time to time to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 AVI-SPL has verified and will verify annually through self-assessment that the attestations and assertions made about its Privacy Shield privacy practices are true and that those privacy practices have been implemented as represented and in accordance with the Privacy Shield principles.
 This verification has been and will be signed by an officer of AVI-SPL or other authorized representative of AVI-SPL at least once a year and is available upon request by individuals or in the context of an investigation or a complaint about non-compliance.
 The verification includes the following: